arobey1/LipSDP/README.md

 [LipSDP](https://arxiv.org/abs/1906.04893) by Mahyar Fazlyab, Alexander Robey, Hamed Hassani, Manfred Morari, and George J. Pappas.

+Compared to other methods in this literature, this semidefinite programming approach to computing the Lipschitz constant of a neural network is both more scalable and accurate.
+By viewing activation functions as gradients of convex potential functions, we use incremental quadratic constraints to formulate ~LipSDP~ the a convex program that estimates this Lipschitz constant.
+We offer three forms of our SDP:
+  1. ~LipSDP-Network~ imposes constraints on all possible pairs of activation functions and has O(n²) decision variables.
+It is the least scalable but the most accurate method.
+  2. LipSDP-Neuron ignores the cross coupling constraints among different neurons and has O(n) decision variables.
+It is more scalable and less accurate than LipSDP-Network.
+For this case, we have T = diag(λ<sub>11</sub>, · · · , λ<sub>nn</sub>).
+  3. LipSDP-Layer considers only one constraint per layer, resulting in O(l) decision variables.
+It is the most scalable and least accurate method.
+For this variant, we have T = blkdiag(λ<sub>1</sub>I<sub>n1</sub> , · · · , λ<sub>l</sub>I<sub>nl</sub> ).

 ```
 @inproceedings{fazlyab2019efficient,
   title     = {Efficient and Accurate Estimation of Lipschitz Constants for Deep Neural Networks},